offsoc/continuwuity/CONTRIBUTING.md

 pre-commit run --all-files
 ```

 These same checks are run in CI via the prefligit-checks workflow to ensure consistency.
+These must pass before the PR is merged.

 ### Running tests locally